McGill Main Chutes: My Go-To Avalanche Path Skiing

 Freddy, skiing down the first Main Chute, staying well away from the icy gut.
 Photo: The Uptrack

 I followed the crown across the first chute, stumbling a few times on buried debris and ducked into sparse trees to the skier’s right.
 Boy, was the snow incredible!
 This is the kind of snow dreams are made out of!
-As soon as we reached the bottom of the path, we slowed right down.
-We crossed over the rough avalanche debris and veered in the forest to the skier’s left.
+We slowed down once we reached the path’s runout.
+We crossed over the rough avalanche debris and ducked left into the sparse forest.

 A quick overview of the McGill Main Chutes (and some more).
 Photo: The Uptrack

-Ready for lap two, we slapped our skins back on at 1600m, where the trees thin out.
+Ready for lap two, we slapped on our skins at 1600m, where the trees thin out.
 We wrapped around the shoulder to connect with our original uptrack, now almost icy due to skier traffic over the last hour.
 We sped up the track, passing a few groups along the way.
-After all the trail-breaking work, climbing on an established uptrack was an absolute breeze.
-At 2130m, we traversed once again and crossed above the first chute to ski the second.
-Only perform this traverse after assessing snowpack stability since it exposes you to two huge start zones with very real consequences.
+After all the trail-breaking work, climbing up an established uptrack was an absolute breeze.
+At 2130m, we traversed again and crossed above the first chute to ski the second.
+Only perform this traverse after assessing snowpack stability since it exposes you to two huge start zones with serious consequences.

 man traversing through the mcgill shoulder under lots of exposure

 Freddy, traversing across the top of the McGill Main Chutes.
-Beware huge start zones!
+Beware of the two huge start zones!
 Photo: The Uptrack

 We clipped into our bindings and glided downhill.
 Again, the snow was sublime.
-We skied past the avalanche debris and into some old growth that opened up into pillowy clearings.
-I recommend following the slope’s fall line, straight down from the chutes.
-It lines up the clearings perfectly.
-Once we hit the Bostock Trail – easy to miss in all the excitement – we followed the trail back to the parking lot, heading generally SE.
+We skied past the avalanche debris and into some old-growth forest that led to a pillowy clearing.
+I recommend following the slope’s fall line, straight down the chutes.
+It lines up with the clearing perfectly.
+Once we hit the Bostock Trail, which is easy to blow past in all the excitement, we followed the trail back to the parking lot, heading SE.

 man slashing a big turn through trees on skis